jdieramon/jdieramon.github.io/pages/talks.md

 #### 2018
 * JUL 9-13, Córdoba, Spain.
 Introduction to R programming for Data Science.
+1st edition.
 30h.
 University of Cordoba.

+* MAY 25, Bethesda, MD.
+Lecture on Data Analysis, and Visualization for The City University of New York (CUNY).
+2h.
+Visiting Bioinformaticians Program.
+National Center for Biotechnlogy Information.

 * APR 16, Córdoba, Spain.
 Lecture on 'Molecular regulation of anthocyanins in blueberry'. -  [Master's Degree in Plant Production, Protection and Improvement](https://www.uco.es/estudios/idep/masteres/node/211).
 University of Cordoba.